vermiculus/seanallred.com/content/old-articles/integrated-research-environment.markdown

 And of course, all of this must be well-organized.

 There are many applications that try to solve this problem.
-One that I've recently been referred to is called graphical application called *Scrivener*, a fifty-dollar investment.
+One that I've recently been referred to is a graphical application called *Scrivener*, a fifty-dollar investment.